QuickBooks Blog

 What is a Statement of Account?

-A statement of account is the documentation of transactions between your small business and each client within a specific time frame.
-This document is a full overview of the business completed between you and an individual customer, typically within a monthly period.
+A statement of account is the documentation of transactions between your small business and your clients within a specific time frame.
+This document is a full overview of the business completed between you and a customer, typically within a monthly period.

-So how should small businesses create and utilise statements of accounts?
+So how should small businesses create and utilize statements of accounts?

 Accounting 101 for small businesses